 We hope you’re going to take these examples of conversation topics and use them soon.
 It’s okay to wonder what to talk about with friends, but as you use the ideas above, you’ll start to automatically find topics as you socialize.

-Make sure you start practicing with the different topics as soon as possible.
+Make sure you start practicing with different topics as soon as possible.
 With some practice, you’re going to become very pleasant to talk to.
 Good luck!